 Meet the Team

-Since then he's been a part of the STS team and vows to never stop working until every single student in the UK has saved money through using the site.
+Since then he's been at the heart of the STS team and vows to never stop working until every single student in the UK has saved money through using the site.

 His passion for saving money sometimes spills over into the realms of being a worrying addiction.

-He's been known to wear shoes until breaking point just to avoid buying a new pair and refuses to go out for dinner without a money off voucher.
+He's been known to wear shoes until breaking point just to avoid buying a new pair and refuses to go out for dinner without a money-off voucher.

-Favourite money saving hack?
-Always haggle
+Favourite money saving hack: Always haggle.

-Tom joined Save the Student as Editor back in the summer of 2017, presumably in a vain attempt to return to his time at nearby Queen Mary University, where his days were mostly spent playing FIFA with his flatmate.
+Tom joined Save the Student as Editor back in the summer of 2017 – presumably in a vain attempt to return to his time at nearby Queen Mary University, where his days were mostly spent playing FIFA with his flatmate.

 Studying in London forced him to get smart with his cash, but it was a colleague at Tom’s last job who really showed him the way of the money saver.